Subscribe to join thousands of other ecommerce experts

-Programmatic ad platforms enable you to create campaigns using traditional banner displays, video, native, and/or in-app ads — ‘creatives’.
+Programmatic ad platforms enable you to create campaigns using traditional banner displays, video, native, and/or in-app ads — the so-called ‘creatives’.
 Each method allows you to reach customers in a slightly different way, and you’ll want to choose the method or combination of methods best aligned with your specific goals.

 Let’s take a look at each of these creative mediums in a little more detail:

-- Banner ads: Banner ads are highly effective for building brand awareness and reaching a broad audience.
+- Banner ads: These are highly effective for building brand awareness and reaching a broad audience.
 They’re also effective in retargeting existing customers, benchmarking a respectable 0.7% CTR when deployed this way.
 But the real value of banner ads is ‘top of funnel’ — keeping your brand front of mind and educating potential customers.

 - Video ads: Video has the benefit of using sound, movement and narrative to grab customers’ attention.
-Video ads have a CTR of nearly 2%.
+Video ads have a CTR of about 0.2%.
 However, again, a large portion of the value delivered by video ads comes from awareness.
 In addition to watching CTR, keep an eye on VTR (view-through rate), the number of full views your video ad receives.
 This is the best benchmark for understanding how effective you have actually been at reaching your audience.

 - Native ads: Native ads are ‘editorial-style’ advertisements that blend in with the content of the website on which they’re displayed.
 Their organic feel is often successful in grabbing customers’ attention, and they have a CTR of around 0.2%.
 Native ads are particularly useful for driving high-quality, targeted traffic to your site.